When Should You Review Your Insurance Policy?

 Marriage, Children, or Family Changes

-Marriage, having children, or adding dependents increases financial responsibility.
-These changes often require higher liability coverage and may also affect life insurance needs.
+Marriage, adding dependents, or changes in household structure increase financial responsibility.
+These events often require higher liability limits and updated life insurance coverage.

-Insurance coverage should reflect who depends on your income and assets.
+Insurance should reflect who depends on your income and assets, not just what you owned years ago.

 Moving to a New Location

-Location affects risk factors such as weather, traffic patterns, and rebuilding costs.
-Moving to a new state or region is a strong reason to review both property and auto insurance coverage.
+Location affects risk factors such as weather exposure, rebuilding costs, and traffic patterns.
+Moving to a new city or state is a strong reason to review both property and vehicle coverage.

 When to Review Auto Insurance Coverage

-Liability limits are especially important.
-Minimum coverage may meet legal requirements but may not protect you financially after a serious accident.
+Minimum liability coverage may meet legal requirements but may not adequately protect your finances after a serious accident.

 When to Review Home or Renters Insurance